boonrs/h4h_restore/README.md

-h4h_restore
+Restore Donation Form
 ===========

-a donor form for Habitat for Humanity's Restore
+A donor form for Habitat for Humanity's ReStore